Skip to Main Content Jump to Main Content

 Blakeslee, PA

 Follow a 2.2-mile loop trail through 2,500 acres of meadows and marshes.
-The preserve’s boardwalks make it easier to hike in winter conditions, ideal for viewing one of Pennsylvania’s largest spruce forests covered in snow.
+The Thomas Darling Preserve’s boardwalks make it easier to hike in winter conditions, ideal for viewing one of Pennsylvania’s largest spruce forests covered in snow.

 Learn More